 Christmas rose (Hellebore)

 The flower known as the Christmas rose is not actually a rose but is in fact a member of the buttercup family.
-It gets its common name from its resemblance to wild roses and has large and usually white petals.
+It gets its common name from its resemblance to wild roses and has large and usually white or dark red petals.
 The story behind the Christmas rose starts with a little shepherd named Madelon who, on a cold and icy night, saw the three wise men and shepherds passing her field to bear gifts for the new-born king.
 Upset that she did not have a gift of her own to offer Madelon began to cry, then suddenly an angel appeared and brushed away the snow to reveal beautiful dainty white flowers.
 Madelon gathered them up and presented them to the baby Jesus.